tranvantruonggit/tranvantruonggit.github.io/_posts/2022-09-18-Haskell-learning-diary.md

 * It iterates until the end of the list.

-At this point Yann have introduce the lambda expression at in finest.the the function can be rewriten by the following.
+At this point Yann have introduce the lambda expression at in his finest example, the function can be rewriten by the following.

 ```haskell
 aln4_check x = if x`mod`4 == 0 then True else False